h0p3zZ/BScThesis/meetings.md

+# 17.09.2025

+- If you're defining some feature e.g. duration, for each task t, it makes sense to add t as a subscript.
+- Timeslots are currently defined close to their JSON representation, but it doesn't need to be like that.
+It might save you work if you define it in terms of a mathematical function (and similarly in other places).
+- Defining a search space is analogous to defining a data structure that will contain the type of your potential solutions.

 # 02.09.2025

 - Currently your dependencies can only handle a hard delay interval (minAfter, maxAfter).
 You could pull off the same trick as with the timeslots and have multiple allowed delays with different costs.